-As the body of research and existing tools has grown, the commiworkflow (e.g., [34]), while other interpretations focus on the history For these reasons, a substantial amount of research in the areas of of insights and hypotheses (e.g., [70]).
-Although many researchers the provenance research, this does not entirely resolve the challenge
+As the body of research and existing tools has grown, the commi workflow (e.g., [34]), while other interpretations focus on the history the provenance research, this does not entirely resolve the challenge

 Our goal in this paper is to organize the different types of provenance information and purposes for why they are desired in information visualization, scientific visualization, and visual analytics. and purposes.
-Further, we discuss the relationships between these factors and considerations when capturing provenance information Our organizational framework is intended to help researchers specify types of provenance and coordinate design knowledge across projects In addition, our organization can be used to guide the selection of evaluation methodology and the comparison of study outcomes in provenance research.
+Further, we discuss the relationships between these types of provenance and coordinate design knowledge across projects In addition, our organization can be used to guide the selection of evaluation methodology and the comparison of study outcomes in provenance research.